arduino/arduino-pro-content/content/tutorials/portenta-h7/por-ard-usb/content.md

 title: Portenta H7 as a USB Host
 coverImage: assets/por_ard_usbh_cover.svg
 tags: [USB, HID, RGB LED]
-abstract: This tutorial teaches you how to set up the Portenta H7 to act as a USB host in a way that allows to connect peripherals such as a keyboard or mouse to interact with it.
+description: This tutorial teaches you how to set up the Portenta H7 to act as a USB host in a way that allows to connect peripherals such as a keyboard or mouse to interact with it.
 ---

 # Portenta H7 as a USB Host